wp-plugins/wp-evs/readme.txt

 Set up the plugin as explained in the installation instructions, and then click on the button on the post (or page!) editor.
 The plugin will fetch your list of split tests right from your EasyVideoSuite installation and you can click on them to insert them into your post.

 == Changelog ==

+= 1.1.3 =
+* Fixed support for deep nesting of folders
+* Added scrollbars to better navigate large lists of files/folders

 = 1.1.2 =
 * Improved CSS to try and prevent theme conflicts